wyk9787/G-Thread/README.md

 3. No memory used by user's program or G-Thread will ever be reclaimed by OS even if user explicitly called `free`.

+4. Return value from the thread isn't supported yet.